taurus-org/taurus/doc/source/tep/TEP17.md

-`TaurusTrend`, etc. The important thing to note is that these high-level classes would be implemented as an aggregation of the smaller, modular ones, and instead of providing an ad-hoc API for customizing them, the specialized needs would covered buy building a new class from the generic pyqtgraph classes and our tools/items.
+`TaurusTrend`, etc. The important thing to note is that these high-level classes would be implemented as an aggregation of the smaller, modular ones, and instead of providing an ad-hoc API for customizing them, the specialised needs would be covered by building a new class from the generic pyqtgraph classes and our tools/items.